SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 ### Deploy the Sample App

-WHen the image is available in the container registry on DockerHub, we can deploy the application to Kyma.
+WHen the image is available in the container registry i.e. DockerHub, we can deploy the application to Kyma.
 In order to connect the deployment with Dapr (and technically inject the Dapr sidecar to the pod) we need to add the following annotations in the `deployment.yaml` file:

 ```yaml
 ...